NYPL/dgx-global-search/README.md

 - Check that there are no errors
 - Check the logs to make sure the correct endpoint is being used
 - At this point the old API keys can be deleted
-- If there is a problem with the new API keys, the easiest way to restore production to a working set up is to remove the IP restrictions from the new key
+- If there is a problem with the new API keys, the easiest way to restore production to a working state is to remove the IP restrictions from the new key

 #### PR Review and Deployment with Travis